 My husband’s family parish has some of the most unique stained glass I’ve ever seen.

 Entire portions of the wall are stained glass, only without the usual images or words.

 Since I am a crazy person, I lugged all of my embroidery supplies to Pennsylvania for Easter (along with two kids under 2) and stitched this up one evening while my husband and I watched Les Miserable (Bravo Anne Hathaway!!).

 - Embroidery Thread (helps if you are a thread hoarder, like me!)

-Fabric (I used a thrifted napkin)
+- Fabric (I used a thrifted napkin)

 There are only a few steps to this project.